Mrjeffersonm/tenth-homework/README.md

 To use this program, run node index.js in the terminal and fill out the prompts with the info you want to display.

-## Liscense
+## License

-Please refer to the LISCENSE in the repo.
+Please refer to the LICENSE in the repo.

 ## Link